marinashe/rain_wall/README.md

 # Description

-This project solves the problem of calculation how much rain will be trapped in a wall with different heights.
+This project solves the problem of calculating how much rain will be trapped in a wall with different heights.

 You can visit a working demo here: https://marinashe.github.io/rain_wall/